 git-altGit integration

-The Git integration is available for Overleaf CEP
+The Git integration is only available at ayaka-notes/overleafarrow-up-right currently.

 1